 Do I have to participate in a Part D plan?

 No, you do not have to participate.
 It is your choice.
-However, similar to other types of insurance, the longer you wait, the higher your premium will be.
+However as with other types of insurance, the longer you wait, the higher your premium will be.

 How do I know if I should sign up?: